saroshkumar-ops/InvitationProblem-DAA/README.md

 ## 🙏 Acknowledgments

 - KLE Technological University, Hubli
-- Course instructors and mentors
+- Our mentor, Priyadarshini Patil
 - The open-source community for amazing tools

 ---